-Figure 12-4 Service Terms
+Figure 11-4 Service Terms

-- 1) Create the verification code and enter the code in the Verification Code text field. - 2) Check the checkbox of The PT Cloud service will require internet access.
-Please read Service Terms and Privacy Statement before enabling the service. - 3) Scan the QR code on the interface to read the Service Terms and Privacy Statement. - 4) Click OK to save the settings and return to the PT Cloud interface.
+- 1) Create the verification code and enter the code in the Verification Code text field. - 2) Check the checkbox of The Guarding Vision service will require internet access.
+Please read Service Terms and Privacy Statement before enabling the service. - 3) Scan the QR code on the interface to read the Service Terms and Privacy Statement. - 4) Click OK to save the settings and return to the Guarding Vision interface.

-- PT Cloud is disabled by default. - The verification code is empty when the device leaves factory. - The verification code must contain 6 to 12 letters or numbers and is case sensitive. - Every time you enable PT Cloud, the Terms of Service interface pops up and you should check the checkbox before enabling it. - Step 4 (Optional) Check the checkbox of Custom and input the Server Address.
+- Guarding Vision is disabled by default. - The verification code is empty when the device leaves factory. - The verification code must contain 6 to 12 letters or numbers and is case sensitive. - For the old versions of DVR with Guarding Vision enabled, if you upgrade it, Guarding Vision is still enabled.
+If you disable it and then enable it for the first time, you need to change the verification code if the encrypted verification code is the same with that of the configuration file, or the encrypted verification code is empty and the verification code of configuration file is ABCDEF.
+In these two conditions, you should create a new verification code or you can delete the default one and input the same verification code with the default one. - Every time you enable Guarding Vision, the Terms of Service interface pops up and you should check the checkbox before enabling it.

+Step 4 (Optional) Check the checkbox of Custom and input the Server Address.